eFiling across the state

 Each court and judge will have different rules around if a printed courtesy copy is required.
 Many filers choose to provide the judge with separately tabbed exhibits to assist in the reviewing before and during the hearing, even when not required.

 After the clerk reviews the filing, you will receive a notification that your filing has either been processed successfully or rejected, along with the reason why.
+You then have five business days to correct the issue and re-file.

 Exceptions to eFiling